GETTING THERE

 Here’s a list of things to bring.
 These are just the basics:

-– comfortable shoes.
+– two pairs of comfortable shoes.
 By far the most important thing you’ll need on this trip!!
-Tennis shoes and/or padded, walking-friendly sandals… and I would recommend breaking them in well before our seminar.
+Tennis shoes and/or padded, walking-friendly closed shoes; two pairs so that if it rains you’ll have a spare pair.
+And I would recommend breaking them in well before our seminar

 – a ‘nice’ change for dinners out.
 Romans like to look good and, after all, “when in Rome…”